Union Pacific MP&M Men, Biographical Information

 Frank Donald Acord, age 71, died on March 29, 1988, at Provo, Utah.
 Former Chief Mechanical Officer, retired in 1980 after 44 years of service, started as a machinist apprentice.
 (The Mixed Train, February 1988, page 15) (Frank Acord was born on April 1, 1916.)

 In October 1971, Frank D. Bruner was appointed assistant chief mechanical officer, effective October 1.
 Bruner joined the UP in 1949 as electrician at Ogden.
 He was appointed general foreman at North Platte, Nebraska. in 1954.
 Four years later he was named supervisor of turbine power in Omaha followed by his appointment as mechanical superintendent of eastern district.
 In 1968 he was named mechanical superintendent of the UP system.
 He was then appointed assistant general superintendent of motive power and machinery in 1970.
-(Info magazine, Volume 4, Number 1, December 1971, page 3)
+(UP INFO magazine, December 1971)

 In October 1971, John F. McDonough (also known as Jack McDonough), a 22-year railroad veteran, was named mechanical superintendent of shops in Omaha, effective October 1.
 Coming from the Penn-Central Railroad, McDonough had been general shop superintendent at their locomotive shop in Cleveland, Ohio since 1969.
 Previously he worked in various positions for the New York Central Railroad, starting in the road's mechanical department and later being appointed general shop superintendent in 1967 in East Rochester, New York.
-(Info magazine, Volume 3, Number 12, November 1971, page 15)
+(UP INFO magazine, November 1971)